4 MIN READ

 The Number/Rhyme Mnemonic

 The Number/Rhyme technique is a very simple way of remembering lists in order.

 At a simple level you can use it to remember things such as a list of English Kings or American Presidents in their precise order.
-At a more advanced level it can be used, for example, to code lists of experiments to be recalled in a science exam.
+At a more advanced level it can be used to code lists of experiments to be recalled in a science exam, for example.

 The technique works by helping you to build up pictures in your mind, in which you represent numbers by things that rhyme with the number.
 You can then link these pictures to images of the things to be remembered.